-1. Introduction
+Introduction

-The wave of refugees that reached Austria in the summer of 2015 had a profound impact on the small country, which has traditionally been seen as a foreign sceptic country (;).
+The wave of refugees that reached Austria in the summer of 2015 had a profound impact on the small country, which has traditionally been seen as a foreign skeptic country (Ulram 2009; Prandner 2018).
 For example, as recently 25 years ago, the Freedom Party of Austria initiated an anti-immigrant referendum, titled Austria First.
 Despite considerable protests, the referendum was signed by more than 400,000 voters (7.96% of the electorate).
 Xenophobic attitudes are also reflected in available surveys.
-In the European Social Survey (ESS) 2002, for example, the balance of the opinion - whether the country is made a better or worse place to live in as a result of migration - was negative for Austria; in this regard, Austria differs from many other countries.
-In the ESS 2014, the balance has become even less supportive of foreigners, whereas other countries have moved toward a more positive balance.
+In the European Social Survey (ESS) 2002, for example, the balance of the opinion-whether the country is made a better or worse place to live in as a result of migration-was negative for Austria; in this regard, Austria differs from many other countries.
+In the ESS 2014, the balance has become even less supportive of foreigners, whereas other countries have moved towards a more positive balance (Heath and Richards 2016).

-It is uncertain whether the events of 2015 resulted in a rise of right-wing populism and xenophobia.
-However, the arrival of refugees showed that large parts of Austrian civil society were willing to help in any way possible.
-Temporary shelters were quickly established, and Austrian citizens collected clothes and food and provided housing for refugees or engaged in volunteer work to take care of refugees.
+It is uncertain whether the events of 2015 resulted in a rise of right-wing populism and xenophobia (Bodlos and Plescia 2018).
+However, the arrival of refugees showed that large parts of Austrian civil society were willing to help in any way possible (Simsa 2017).
+Temporary shelters were quickly established, and Austrian citizens collected clothes and food and provided housing for refugees or engaged in volunteer work to take care of refugees (Meyer and Simsa 2018).

-Over the summer of 2015, Universities Austria - an umbrella organization of the 22 public universities, without executive power - worked on a program to integrate refugees into university.
-In September 2015, the MORE initiative was officially launched, and by the end of 2015, all members had joined.
+Over the summer of 2015, Universities Austria-an umbrella organization of the 22 public universities, without executive power-worked on a program to integrate refugees into university.
+In September 2015, the MORE initiative was officially launched, and by the end of 2015, all members had joined (uniko 2019).
 The idea of MORE is to offer refugees the possibility to participate in university life and in tertiary education.
-The MORE initiative provides refugees and asylum seekers with additional opportunities and perspectives beyond the provision of bare necessities such as food, accommodation, and medical help.
+The MORE initiative provides refugees and asylum seekers with additional opportunities and perspectives beyond the provision of bare necessities such as food, accommodation, and medical help (Fiorioli 2017).
 The actual implementation fell within the responsibility of individual universities.
 Therefore, universities could, for example, determine whether they limit the number of places they offer to refugees; such limitations were mainly applied to additional (language) courses.

 The helpfulness seen initially on the arrival of refugees has decreased in Austria in recent years.
-While civil society at large is still willing to help those in need, this has become noticeable among members of the public, and both the political narrative and societal climate regarding migration - and refugees in particular - has worsened drastically.
-Right-wing and populist parties rose to power, capitalizing on the population's fears ().
-This resulted in so-called border protection and the enforcement of restrictive policies to minimize immigration.
+While civil society at large is still willing to help those in need, this has become noticeable among members of the public, and both the political narrative and societal climate regarding migration-and refugees in particular-has worsened drastically (Bacher 2017).
+Right-wing and populist parties rose to power, capitalizing on the population's fears (Verwiebe et al. 2018).
+This resulted in the so-called border protection and the enforcement of restrictive policies to minimize immigration (Bodlos and Plescia 2018).